Healthy Homes Assessment Clive

 Rental Property Home Assessments Clive

-Property rental areas that are affected by Health Homes Standards.
-Healthy Homes Standard in Clive include each:
+The areas of rental property that are affected by Health Homes Standards.
+Healthy Homes Standards in Clive include each:

 • Dining Room